-While it is something no small business owner or manager wants to believe can happen to them, events ranging from armed robberies to large-scale tragedies like the shootings in Sandy Hook, San Bernardino, and Orlando, force every business manager to consider the unthinkable can happen anywhere.
+While it is something no small business owner or manager wants to believe can happen to them, events ranging from armed robberies to large-scale tragedies like the shootings in Sandy Hook, San Bernardino, Orlando, and Las Vegas force every business manager to consider the unthinkable can happen anywhere.

 In many cases, there is no pattern or method to the selection of victims by an active shooter.
 These situations are, by their very nature, unpredictable and evolve quickly.
 The U.S. Department of Homeland Security (DHS) offers free courses, materials, and workshops to better prepare businesses, schools, places of faith and any type of organization to deal with an active shooter situation and to raise awareness of behaviors that represent pre-incident indicators and characteristics of active shooters.